inkless/only-loader/README.md

 The only loader you'll need to load scripts.

 ####Usage####
-It's dame easy to use:
+It's damn easy to use:
 ```javascript
 Loader(scripts, async);
 ```